Yoga Poses For Digestion:

-This is not the case with every individual, but usually, yoga can help to making better food choices.
-Yoga has been linked to healthier eating behaviors and higher levels of physical activity in practitioners, as opposed to non-practitioners.
+This is not the case with every individual.
+Can yoga in help to making better food choices?
+Indeed, yoga has been linked to healthier eating behaviors and higher levels of physical activity in practitioners, as opposed to non-practitioners.

-In personal experience yoga (as well as exercise in general), just has a way of making you feel energetic and healthy, most likely do to the "feel good" hormones released during sessions.
+In personal experience, yoga (as well as exercise in general), has a way of making you feel energetic and healthy.
+This potentially, do to the “feel good” hormones released during bouts of exercise.

-Oftentimes, when we feel this good, and work that hard, we become more cognizant of the foods we put into our bodies that can lead to digestive issues.
+Oftentimes, when we feel good, and work hard, we become more cognizant of the foods we put into our bodies.
+Hence, foods that often, lead to digestive issues.

 Yoga may just create a cascade effect on your health, as it helps to heal your mind, maybe your body follows suit.
 In turn, you’ll want to start actively helping yourself by eating right and living a more conscious life.